movementlabsxyz/MIP/MIP/mip-34/README.md

 There are several aspects that could be optimised and refined:

-- super-majority proof: it can be a list of votes, but could also be a zk-proof (more compact).
+- **super-majority proof**: it can be a list of votes, but could also be a zk-proof (more compact).
 The suer-majority proof is not a proof of correct execution (as in zkVM) but simply of super-majority and this is cheaper to compute.
-- signatures aggregation: we want to avoid sending large transcations to the L1 as it increases operational costs.
+- **signatures aggregation**: we want to avoid sending large transcations to the L1 as it increases operational costs.
 How to aggregate signatures to send more compact messages/trasactions?
-- delegation/weighted stakes: a mechanism for validators to delegate their voting power to other validators.
+- **delegation/weighted stakes**: a mechanism for validators to delegate their voting power to other validators.
 Ability for validators to stake different amounts (and use weighted stakes super-majority).
-- commit to a sequence of L2-blocks.
+- **commit to a sequence of L2-blocks**.
 The L2-finality certificate could be per block.
 However, on L1 we may want to commit to a sequence of blocks.
 This can be done by committing to the state root of the last block in the sequence or more complicated approaches using Merkle roots.

 <!--
 4. **Validation Procedures**: